The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 If you rent a house, you should not try to save money by refusing to insure the tenant.
 Mike Delgado, smm-director at Experian's credit bureau, said that he had made a mistake without buying such insurance.

-“I thought I was living frugally, without paying monthly for insurance,” he said.
-"And then someone got into my garage and stole my not-so-modest mountain bike."
+“I thought I was living frugally without paying monthly insurance,” he said.
+“And then someone broke into my garage and stole my not-so-humble mountain bike.”

 • What experts recommend

-Don't rely on your homeowner's insurance policy to cover your personal property — most likely it doesn't.
-The renter's policy will be able to pay for the repair or replacement of your items if they are damaged or stolen.
-The cost is only $ 15 to $ 30 per month.
+Don't count on your homeowner's insurance policy to cover your personal property—it probably won't.
+A renters policy will be able to pay for repairs or replacement of your items if they are damaged or stolen.
+The cost is only $15 to $30 per month.

-“I could save a few thousand dollars by paying just $ 12 a month,” Delgado said.
+“I could save several thousand dollars by paying just 12 bucks a month,” Delgado said.

 Photo: Shutterstock